Undistraction/cssapi/README.md

 ### Workflow

+Here's a diagram showing how CSSAPI fits into the CSS-in-JS workflow.
+It is common for CSS-in-JS libraries to use mixin/utility functions to pull in values or groups of styles into the defined styles.
+When using CSSAPI you will use a function to pull in your values in the same way you would use a mixin/utility function.
+You can also use it from within mixins/utility functions when it makes sense.

 ![CSSAPI Workflow](/docs/images/workflow.png)

+In practical terms, this means

+1. Defining values in a configuration object.
+2. Passing the configuration object to a `createApi` function which will build your api and return your `api` function.
+3. Use your `api` function from within your components to access your configured values.

 If you want to get an idea of what is offered by the API first, skip forward to the API section, then come back to the configuration section.